Temzasse/react-modal-sheet/README.md

 ## Customization

 The default styles for the `Sheet` component somewhat follows the styles of the previously mentioned iOS Modal View.
-However, if these default styles are not to your liking it's easy to make changes to them: you can provide a custom header that is used as the drag target for the sheet or you can overide any style with CSS via the exposed class names.
+However, if these default styles are not to your liking it's easy to make changes to them: you can provide a custom header or you can overwrite any style with CSS via the exposed class names.

 ### Custom header